dbt-labs/docs.getdbt.com/website/docs/reference/parsing.md

 ## What is parsing?

-At the start of every dbt invocation, dbt reads all the files in your project, extracts information, and constructs a manifest containing every object (model, source, macro, etc).
+At the start of every dbt invocation, dbt reads all the files in your project, extracts information, and constructs a manifest containing every object (<Term id="model" />, source, macro, etc).
 Among other things, dbt uses the `ref()`, `source()`, and `config()` macro calls within models to set properties, infer dependencies, and construct your project's DAG.

 Parsing projects can be slow, especially as projects get bigger—hundreds of models, thousands of files—which is frustrating in development.
 There are a handful of ways to optimize dbt performance today:
 - LibYAML bindings for PyYAML